 And to round out this fabulous spring week at Keystone there is a Passholder Bean Bags Cornhole Tournament at LaBonte’s Smokehouse BBQ on the mountain on Sunday, March 31.
-Bring your bag skills to ski beach outside LaBonte’s, registration available in the morning, with the tournament, starting at 11:30 am for modified times, single elimination style tournament.
-There will be 16 teams of 2, playing 15-minute games.
+Bring your bag skills to ski beach outside LaBonte’s, registration available in the morning, with the tournament starting at 11:30 am for a modified times, single elimination style tournament.
+There will be 16 teams of 2, playing 15 minute games.
 Prizes for first, second, and third place, plus a complimentary bud light participation beverage for all players. *Must be 21+ to enter, but all ages can watch!

 We all love Keystone in the winter and enjoy hitting the slopes!
 But have you ever checked out the many things to do over the summer?
 Summer is a great time to try the many different things Keystone has to offer.
 From hiking to biking to swimming, read on about some of our favorite things to do over the summer months here in Keystone, Colorado!